 The profound and symbolic message of the Prize is that the Arts and Sciences can be a wonderful tool for bringing Peace into the world and elevating the Spirit of man, uniting all the peoples of the Earth.

-The Art, Science and Peace Prize has to date been awarded to the well-known writer, journalist and essayist Fernanda Pivano (2002), to the great director Franco Zeffirelli (2005), to professor Umberto Veronesi, a world-renowned doctor and former Italian Minister of Health (2012), and to the famous tenor Andrea Bocelli (2015).
+The Art, Science and Peace Prize has to date been awarded to the well-known writer, journalist and essayist Fernanda Pivano (2002), to the great director Franco Zeffirelli (2005), to professor Umberto Veronesi, a world-renowned doctor and former Italian Minister of Health (2012), to the famous tenor Andrea Bocelli (2015), and to the celebrated actor and director Roberto Benigni (2018).

 ANDREA BOCELLI – ART, SCIENCE AND PEACE PRIZE 2015